NathanCheshire/Cyder/README.md

 Since this is a Gradle project, you can simply clone this project via http or ssh, run the gradle setup task using your favorite IDE
 (Eclipse, IntelliJ, NetBeans, etc.), and then execute the main method inside of `src/cyder/genesis/Cyder.java`.
-Keep in mind that the minimum SDK is Java 9.0.4.
+Keep in mind that the intended Java SDK is 17.0.3 or higher.

 Soon the first build of Cyder will be released and will be downloadable as a stand-alone JAR file.
 When compiled, Cyder will only create/delete files within a `dynamic` directly which will exist in the same directory as `Cyder.jar`.